 More videos about:

-The MESSENGER spacecraft, over the battered surface Mercury for the second time this has revealed previously unseen real estate on the planet.
-The probe also has produced several firsts and is returning hundreds of new and measurements the planet's surface, and magnetic field.
+The MESSENGER spacecraft, gliding over the battered surface of Mercury for the second time this year has revealed more previously unseen real estate on the innermost planet.
+The probe also has produced several science firsts and is returning hundreds of new photos and measurements of the planet's surface, atmosphere and magnetic field.

-The probe's Mercury Laser or MLA, the planet's topography, scientists, for the first time, to correlate topography measurements with high-resolution
+The probe's Mercury Laser Altimeter, or MLA, measured the planet's topography, allowing scientists, for the first time, to correlate high-resolution topography measurements with high-resolution images.

-"The MLA collected altimetry in where images from MESSENGER and 10 data are available, and images were obtained of the sampled by the altimeter in January," Maria Zuber, co-investigator head of the Department Earth, Atmospheric, and Planetary Sciences the Massachusetts Institute of "These topographic measurements improve considerably the to interpret surface geology."
+"The MLA collected altimetry in regions where images from MESSENGER and Mariner 10 data are available, and new images were obtained of the region sampled by the altimeter in January," said Maria Zuber, co-investigator and head of the Department of Earth, Atmospheric, and Planetary Sciences at the Massachusetts Institute of Technology.
+"These topographic measurements now improve considerably the ability to interpret surface geology."

-"Now MESSENGER's cameras have imaged more 80 percent of Mercury, it is that, unlike the moon and Mars, Mercury's is more homogeneously ancient and heavily cratered, large extents of younger plains lying within and between impact basins," said Mark Robinson of Arizona University in Tempe.
+"Now that MESSENGER's cameras have imaged more than 80 percent of Mercury, it is clear that, unlike the moon and Mars, Mercury's surface is more homogeneously ancient and heavily cratered, with large extents of younger volcanic plains lying within and between giant impact basins," said co-investigator Mark Robinson of Arizona State University in Tempe.